 Treatment and management

-Currently no drug therapy has proven to be effective in treating the symptoms of autism.
+Currently no drug therapy has proven to be effective in ameliorating the major difficulties that some people with autism experience.
 Treatment of ASD is exclusively symptomatic (it treats the symptoms rather than the origins of the disorder) and involves tailored non-drug treatment strategies that may include speech therapy, psychoeducation and psychomotor therapy.
 These strategies are more effective when applied at an early stage of the individual's development.
 Several therapeutic trials for drug and non-drug treatments are under way to identify more effective therapeutic strategies.

 At the Institut Pasteur